plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

 ```
 For record types, η-equality holds *by definition*.
 While proving `η-×`, we do not have to
-pattern match on `w` to know that η-equality holds
+pattern match on `w` to know that η-equality holds.

 We set the precedence of conjunction so that it binds less
 tightly than anything save disjunction: